-In the Lotus Park (莲花山公园) right behind the city government and citizen center, a six-meter tall bronze statue of a strident Deng can be found on the hill top, as if Deng himself is still overseeing the city.
-Always a hotspot for tourists, you almost have to snap a photo with Deng to say you have actually been to Shenzhen.
+In Lotus Park (莲花山公园) right behind the city government and Citizen Center, a six-meter tall bronze statue of a strident Deng stands on the hilltop, as if the leader himself is still overseeing the progress of the city.
+It is a magnet for domestic tourists, who consider snapping a photo with the Deng statue a must-do on any trip to Shenzhen.

 Deng’s Speech Hall

-A photo of Deng is on promotional display in the revolving restaurant
+A photo of Deng is on display in the revolving restaurant

-It was the highest building in China for a decade, after completion in 1985
+The Shenzhen International Trade Center was the tallest building in China for a decade after its completion in 1985

-In 1984, during Deng’s first tour to Shenzhen, he visited Shekou Industrial District and stayed overnight on a retired cruise ship turned hotel restaurant complex.
-The ship, originally named “Anceevilla” was brought from the French in the 1970s.
+In 1984, during Deng’s first tour to Shenzhen, he visited the Shekou Industrial District and stayed overnight on a retired-cruise-ship-turned-hotel-restaurant complex.
+The ship, originally known as the Anceevilla, was brought from the French in the 1970s.
 Deng obviously enjoyed his stay and wrote the name of the place in calligraphy as a parting gift.
-Today neon sign of these characters are installed on the ship, which has become a high-end leisure and shopping district, famous for its light show.
+Today, these characters replicated on neon signs on the ship, which has become a high-end leisure and shopping complex famous for hosting a light show in the evenings.

-From a wax statue of Deng in front of a Hong Qi limo, a replica of the hotel room he stayed and vehicle he was on, to a detailed exhibition of his work and speeches on reform and opening-up, the Shenzhen Museum has everything you need to know about Deng Xiaoping and Shenzhen.
+From a wax statue of Deng in front of a Hongqi limo, a replica of the hotel room where the leader once stayed, to a detailed exhibition of his work and speeches on reform and opening up, the Shenzhen Museum is a trove of exhibitions on Deng Xiaoping’s connection to Shenzhen.

-Office goods and furniture Deng used during his visit in Shenzhen
+Office furniture Deng used during his visits in Shenzhen

-The Toyota mini-van that transported Deng around the city in his 1992 tour
+The Toyota minivan that transported Deng around the city on his 1992 tour

 Photography by Liu Jue (刘珏)